 Inaccessible for many – sadly as Freud saw Analysis as being something that should be accessible for the general population – provides something that psychotherapy cannot: the ability and framework within which to work at depth with powerful regression.

-To summarise, difference simply must be acknowledged and accepted between the professions for the safety and well-being of clients and patients.
+To summarise, the difference simply must be acknowledged and accepted between the professions for the safety and well-being of clients and patients.
 To do otherwise is plain hubris.

 Mark Vahrmeyer, UKCP Registered, BHP Co-founder is an integrative psychotherapist with a wide range of clinical experience from both the public and private sectors.
 He currently sees both individuals and couples, primarily for ongoing psychotherapy.
 Mark is available at the Lewes and Brighton & Hove Practices.